 Co-Pilot Membership - R200: Open to enthusiasts, inactive and or foreign pilots.
-Members receive the quarterly membership magazine, Microflight Africa, may subscribe to news feeds, join fly-aways and are permitted access to controlled areas during events and competitions.
+Members receive the printed magazine, Microflight Africa, regalia, they may subscribe to newsletter feeds, join fly-aways and are permitted access to controlled areas during events and competitions.
 Co-pilots receive membership badges.
-Membership fees are based on the number of magazines to be suplied during any given year.
-The cost of foreign postage is added to the R80 for non-SA co-pilot addresses.
+Membership fees do not include foreign postage charges.
+The cost of foreign postage is added for non-SA co-pilot addresses.

 LOGIN: To Paste Blog Feedback

 NOTICES & DISCUSSIONS: MISASA portfolio blogs + THE KITTY HAWK EXPO BLOG: Please do Have your say